Titanium abundances in late-type stars I. 1D non-local thermodynamic equilibrium modelling in benchmark dwarfs and giants: Introduction

 However, there are larger discrepancies in the metal-poor regime.
 For the very metal-poor giant HD122563, \citet{Sitnova_2020} report $\imbalance=-0.4$ in 1D LTE.
 This becomes less severe in 1D non-LTE, $\imbalance=-0.2$.
 Unfortunately, 1D non-LTE instead worsens the ionisation imbalance for the other very metal-poor stars.
 In 1D LTE, they find $\imbalance=+0.05$ and $-0.03$ dex for the benchmark stars HD84937 and HD140283; these change to $0.17$ and $0.11$ dex, respectively.

 It is not clear from where exactly the large ionisation imbalances found by \citet{Sitnova_2020} in 1D non-LTE originate.
 In this context, it is important to note that different groups have reported different 1D non-LTE results for other iron-peak elements.
-In particular, for copper, \citet{shiCu} report discrepancies of $0.25$ dex, $0.38$ dex, and $0.69$ dex for HD84937, HD140283, and HD122563 respectively, between their 1D non-LTE results and those of \citet{andrievskyCu}.
-As such, it is worthwhile to test whether the ionisation imbalances can be due to deficiencies in the non-LTE models, rather than for example failures of the 1D model atmospheres.
+In particular, for copper, \citet{shiCu} report discrepancies of $0.25$ dex, $0.38$ dex, and $0.69$ dex for HD84937, HD140283, and HD122563, respectively, between their 1D non-LTE results and those of \citet{andrievskyCu}.
+As such, it is worthwhile to test whether the ionisation imbalances can be due to deficiencies in the non-LTE models, rather than, for example, failures of the 1D model atmospheres.

 This work presents an independent 1D non-LTE study of titanium abundances in late-type benchmark stars.
-Compared to \citet{Sitnova_2020}, the results presented here are based on a different non-LTE code, a new model atom with higher uncollapsed energy levels, and utilising a more up-to-date prescription for the inelastic collisions with neutral hydrogen.
+Compared to \citet{Sitnova_2020}, the results presented here are based on a different non-LTE code and a new model atom with higher un-collapsed energy levels utilising a more up-to-date prescription for the inelastic collisions with neutral hydrogen.
 This non-LTE model is used in an attempt to solve the imbalance for the Sun, dwarfs, and giants at once.
 The rest of this article is structured as follows.
 The non-LTE model is presented in \sect{method}, and the analysis is described in \sect{analysis}.
-The results for the Sun, the giant Arcturus, the very metal-poor stars HD84937 and HD140283, and the very metal-poor giant HD122563 are presented in \sect{results}, before concluding in \sect{conclusions}.
+The results for the Sun, the giant Arcturus, the very metal-poor stars HD84937 and HD140283, and the very metal-poor giant HD122563 are presented in \sect{results}, and the work is concluded in \sect{conclusions}.